Lramseyer/vaporview/README.md

 - Add support for remote sessions to save on memory
 - Link netlist to RTL tokens so that signals can be connected back to RTL locations - rtlbrowse stems file support (this may require interoperability with another extension)
 - Allow users to link .objdump files to a program counter value for a more integrated debug experience

-# Known Issues

-### Binary waveforms display a gap when zoomed in really far

-This unfortunately seems to be an issue with the Chromium renderer (which is what VScode uses to render everything.)
-The workaround is to change the Zoom level of VScode itself, or your display scaling settings.
-To change the VScode Zoom Level, press **Ctrl + "="** or **Ctrl + "-"**

 # About This Extension